CUH Logo

 Using the telephone with your hearing aid(s):

-Imafe of a hearing with an arrow pointing to the microphone port at the top righthand part of the image.
+A hearing aid with an arrow pointing to the microphone port.

 The microphone ports for your hearing aid(s) are located at the top (see diagram).
 You will need to line your phone speaker up with the microphone ports to hear clearly.
 This means holding your phone slightly further up than usual, over the top of your ear.
 You may wish to practise this using the dial tone to ensure correct positioning.